egolovin1996/DatabaseUtils/README.md

 # DatabaseUtils
 Tools for work with Db.
-Create backups.
-Encrypt connection strings
+Create and restore backups.